esonderegger/fecfile/README.md

 ``{'filter_itemizations': []}`` to ``options`` will result in only the header and the filing being parsed and returned.

 Including `{'as_strings': True}` in the `options` dictionary will not attempt to convert values that are normally numeric or datetimes to their native python types and will return dictionaries with all values as strings.
+Including `{'simple_conversion': True}` will bypass int conversion and convert datetimes to strings that look like `YYYY-MM-DD` (from `YYYYMMDD`), which speeds up conversion significantly.

 <h3 id="fecfile.parse_header">parse_header</h3>